MohdRas/kubernetes/README.md

     - handles service discovery, load balancing of the nodes.
     - **Kube-Proxy:**
        - Service Discovery and Internal Load Balancing
-          - This proxy resolves **service name to IP** of one of the healthy Pods.
+          - This proxy resolves **service name to IP** of one of the healthy PODs.
-          - This proxy load balances the traffic across all available Pods for that Service.
+          - This proxy load balances the traffic across all available PODs for that Service.
     - **Ingress Controller:**
        - A specialized proxy (like NGINX, HAProxy, or Traefik) that manages external access to the cluster.
        - This role acts as the **"front door" to the cluster**, managing how external users and systems access your applications.
        - Manages external HTTP/S traffic, **routing it to internal Services.**
     - **Service Mesh Sidecar:**
-       - A proxy (like Envoy or Linkerd-proxy) that runs alongside each pod to manage inter-service communication.
+       - A proxy (like Envoy or Linkerd-proxy) that runs alongside each POD to manage inter-service communication.
        - to secure the traffic between services inside the cluster.
-       - This proxy intercepts all incoming and outgoing network traffic for that Pod.
+       - This proxy intercepts all incoming and outgoing network traffic for that POD.
        - **Secure:**
           - Automatically encrypt all traffic between services using mutual TLS (mTLS), establishing a **"zero-trust" network** where identity is verified for every request.
        - **Observe:** '
           - Generate detailed metrics (request rates, error rates, latencies), distributed traces, and access logs for all traffic without any changes to the application code.
-# Pod
+# POD
 - small unit in K8s.
 - abstraction over a container.
-- one container/application/IP per pod.
+- one **container/application/IP** per POD.
-- new IP , every time a pod created.
+- new IP , every time a POD created.
-- multiple Pods per node.
+- **multiple PODs** per Node.
 # service
-- one service per Pod.
+- one service per POD.
 - each service will have one permanet IP.
-- life cycle of service & pod are not connected.
+- life cycle of service & POD are not connected.
 - services are also inside the node.
 - we need external service to access our application in the browser.
 - ingress is an external service.
 Request go thought ingress service to internal service (application).